It's time to eliminate the ‘B word’ at work

 benefits of diverse and inclusive teams and a better workplace and bottom line

-partners and 20 regional groups in the United States and Canada.
+of Executive Women.
 This blog originally appeared in CSP Magazine.

 Views expressed in blogs, posts and user